Aquillin/FullStack-Website-Template/README.md

 Comes bundled with Nuxt and NestJS.
 Designed for any client/server connection of projects however.
 Consider this a monorepo.

 Here's some of the capabilities this template can make easy.
-1. Running a server and client at the same time and having the host urls provided via a config.
+1. Running a server and client at the same time
-2.
+2. Changing the server url for development and production mode.
+3. Combining the client and server together to create a distribution folder.

 #### Please note...
 if you are starting from new and you run into errors importing `client_config.ts` or `server_config.ts` you need to add `./tsconfig.json` to the references in `./client/tsconfig.json` or `./server/tsconfig.json` file like this...
 Feel free to copy this code...
 References just allow you to reference another project's typescript files in your typescript project which is why this works.